Roya-Gharehbeiklou/Detecting-COVID-19-with-Chest-X-Ray-using-PyTorch/README.md

 ---

 ## Features
-- **Dataset Preparation**: Automates the organization and splitting of the dataset into training and test sets.
+- **Dataset Preparation**: Organizing and splitting of the dataset into training and test sets.
 - **Transformations**: Applies image preprocessing and augmentation using PyTorch's `torchvision.transforms`.
 - **Training**: Implements a training loop with logging for losses and saves the model.
 - **Validation**: Includes validation during training with visual feedback on predictions.